scaleoutsean/eseries-perf-analyzer/README.md

 ![EPA 4 - Key Services](./images/epa-eseries-perf-analyzer.png)

-In the above diagram you can see EPA will normally run separately from the rest of the stack as (for example) InfluxDB has no reason to reach E-Series controllers.
+In the above diagram you can see EPA will normally run separately from the rest of the stack as (for example) InfluxDB has no reason to reach E-Series controllers on management LAN.

-This more busy version shows a slightly different take and dives deeper into security:
+This more busy version shows a slightly different take and dives deeper into how :

 - Docker-internal (or Kubernetes) CA issues certificates (yellow shield) to EPA stack and optionally E-Series (CA = yellow square)
 - Enterprise CA-signed certificate (green shield) should be issued for the reverse proxy and could be issued for E-Series as well.
 EPA Collector could access E-Series controllers via external-facing HTTPS proxy or directly as before

 ![EPA - Full Stack](./images/epa-v4-qrc-tls.svg)

-Although EPA doesn't use PQC to reverse-proxy E-Series' controllers (because they tend to live on a strictly controlled management network), it is possible to expose them through our front-end quantum-resistant proxy.
+Although EPA doesn't use PQC to reverse-proxy E-Series' controllers (because they tend to live on a strictly controlled management network), it is possible to expose them through our front-end quantum-resistant HTTPS proxy.

 With enterprise CA-issued certificates you can get trusted, quantum-resistant HTTPS proxy that works end-to-end (PQC on front-end proxy with verified, strong TLS 1.3 to upstream SANtricity).

 ![EPA - Full Stack with QRC on Web Proxy](./images/epa-v4-tls.png)

-While others are still thinking about dashboards, EPA 4 has dropped dashboards (some reference dashboards will be provided) and is focusing on AI- and MCP-assisted exploration.
+While others are still thinking about dashboards, EPA 4 has dropped dashboards (some reference dashboards will be provided) and is focusing on AI- and MCP-assisted exploration and alerting.

 ![EPA for AI and MCP](./images/epa-storage-analytics-exploration.png)